Giles Dilnot: Personal life

 Dilnot married Amanda Cook in August 1997.
 They have a son and a daughter (their son born in 2004 and their daughter in 2008).
-The couple separated amicably in 2016 and remain good friends.
+The couple separated amicably in 2016.
 He has a range of interests from collecting rare thrillers to travelling, and is particularly interested in the South African bush, where he has worked in conservation, and Thailand, where his family lived for many years.
 He remarried in 2020 and has a young son.